Aymanuz/aymanuz.github.io/content/work/Salla Dev/index.md

 ## What now?

-When I look now to what Salla Partners has become, I feel really amazed!
-Hundreds of apps have been published to the store, and developers are building and publishing themes all over the platform.
-The platform has expanded impeccably, meeting the business requirements and users needs without a doubt.
+When I look at what Salla Partners has become, I feel really amazed!
+Over 300 apps and themes have been published to the store, with more than 3,000 members in the development community actively building and publishing across the platform.
+The platform has expanded impeccably, meeting the business requirements and users' needs without a doubt.
+To date, we've seen a 40% year-over-year increase in user engagement, and the customer satisfaction rate stands at an impressive 85%, reflecting our commitment to excellence and the platform's ability to meet and exceed expectations.